AlexanderHazankin/Band_Name_Generator/README.md

-# Band_Name_Generator
+# Band Name Generator
+It takes two names as input and generates "Band Name".

 This is one of my exercises from Udemy online Course: "100 Days of Code: The Complete Python Pro Bootcamp for 2022" by Dr. Angela Yu